 At the fifth level of maturity, data is seen as essential for identifying opportunities to improve processes in a competitive market.

-Data needs that may arise at this maturity level can be related to predictive analytics, data classification and segmentation, and anomaly detection.
+Data needs that may arise at this maturity level can be related to predictive analytics, data classification and segmentation and anomaly detection.
 Further insights can be extracted with natural language processing techniques.
-Any question that can be answered through machine learning, deep learning, and AI techniques sits within this ultimate layer.
+Any question that can be answered through machine learning, deep learning and artificial intelligence (AI) techniques sits within this ultimate layer.

 Of course, sharing your best practices with the industry is also part of this final level of maturity.

-As could be seen, a Data Maturity Model holds the journey from first encountering data to developing a long-term relationship with it that is here to stay.
+As we can see, a data maturity model holds the journey from first encountering data to developing a long-term relationship that is here to stay.